edgio-docs/edgio-docs/guides/applications/v7/security/asm.md

 You may create, modify, and delete collections.
 Finally, you can reset a collection to delete all exposures, assets, and technologies associated with it.

 <Info>
 {{ PRODUCT }} limits the number of collections that can be created.
-This limit is enforced on a per organization basis. <!-- and varies according to your plan.-->
+This limit is enforced on a per organization basis.
 </Info>

 **To create a collection**